sensu/sensu-docs/content/sensu-go/5.14/reference/etcdreplicators.md

 ---
-title: "Federation"
+title: "EtcdReplicators"
-description: "The federation API allows you to manage RBAC resources in one place and mirror the changes to follower clusters.
+description: "EtcdReplicators allows you to manage RBAC resources in one place and mirror the changes to follower clusters.
 Read the reference to set up Sensu cluster federation."
 weight: 10
 version: "5.14"
 product: "Sensu Go"